emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-event-streaming-introduction.md

 ## 4. Assignment

-For this microlearning there is no assignment.
+For this microlearning, there is no assignment.

 ## 5. Key takeaways